 Works directly with the Program Chair and the Director of Research and Publications.

-- Determine and utilize the selected proceedings format (E-book, PDF with links to streaming video, etc.)
+- Determine the Proceedings format (E-book, PDF with links to streaming video, etc.)

-- Review current English/ASL submission style guidelines and revise as needed.
+- Review current English-submission style guidelines and revise as needed.

-- Respond to questions and concerns from presenters regarding their submissions.
+- Field questions from presenters regarding their submissions.

-- Provide the final Proceedings to the Director of Research and Publications and the CIT Webmaster.
+- Give the Proceedings to the Director of Research and Publications and the CIT Webmaster.

 - If proceedings will be physically distributed at the conference, find out to whom the proceedings should be addressed and send them to the hotel 7-10 days before the conference.